dshirbh1/Reddit-API-Calling/README.md

 # RedditScrapper
-This is a scrapper that sends requests to reddit every 1 min
+This is a scrapper that sends 14 requests at a time.
+Send the requests after every hour to avoid a repitition.